-SFHA: Identify and support existing resources for resident engagement that are effective and sustainable.
-Establish partnerships with Developers, the City and Community a project lender.
+- SFHA: Identify and support existing resources for resident engagement that are effective and sustainable.
+Establish partnerships with Developers, the City and Community Partners to communicate and engage with residents. - MOHCD: MOHCD coordinates the real estate transition from SFHA to developer team and will be a project lender.
 MOHCD will also coordinate the resident services model and its implementation at each site.
 Lastly MOHCD is leading the creation of clear and consistent dialogue, documentation and communication about RAD between all partners and residents.